hiebj/node-rest-seed/README.md

 # node-rest-seed
-empty Node REST service with mongodb.
+empty Node REST service with express and mongodb.